 - A descendant/member of a family or clan dedicated to fighting them.

 - Someone whose job description doesn't include Demon Slaying, but finds themselves having to step up and kick demon ass anyway.

 Anime and Manga

-- Sango from Inuyasha, and her entire village, for that matter.
+- Sango, and her entire village, for that matter.
 They fit into the demonic protector and mercenary type.

 - Itinerant monks like Miroku and shrine maidens and priestesses like Kikyo and Kaede also perform a good number of exorcisms, which may range from waving ofuda at an incorporeal spirit to beating monsters with a ceremonial staff.

 - Guts in Berserk.
-As the Black Swordsman, his role fits squarely into The Hunter, thanks to him being madder than hell about the events of the Eclipse, and the actions of Griffith in particular.
+As the Black Swordsman, his role fits squarely into the vengeful hunter mode, thanks to him being madder than hell about the events of the Eclipse, and the actions of Griffith in particular.
 Eventually, he stops actively seeking out Apostles to kill in order to focus on healing Casca's insanity, but still runs into them, largely because of the Brands of Sacrifice borne by both of them.

 - The Demon Hunter Organization, the Nanaya clan, and (to a degree) The Church in the Nasuverse.

 - Devil Hunter Yohko.
-Make three guesses on what it's about.
+Three guesses what it's about.